MrkielCode/simple_shell/README.md

-Ikechukwu Dike and Olakunle Awoyemi collaborated on creating this straightforward shell.
+Ikechukwu Dike and Olakunle Awoyemi collaborated on creating this straight forward shell.
 The credit for this work goes entirely to Ikechukwu Dike.